 Field Description Browse By Selects the display filter (Workspace, Manager, Programmer) for the Tasks list below.
 Task # Displays the Task number assigned to each Task by the system.
 Status Displays each Task's status: Work-In-Process (W) or Completed (C).
 Summary A fill-in for the Task's description.
 Manager A fill-in for the ID of the manager assigning the Task.
 Programmer A fill-in for the ID of the programmer responsible for the Task.
 User Ref A fill-in for your own use.
 This field is indexed, but unused by Roundtable.
 You can build your own reports to get information from the repository quickly using your own key values.
 Workspace Displays the Workspace ID code.
 Entered Displays the date the Task was created.
 Completed Displays the date the Task was completed.
 Compl.
 By Displays the ID of the person who completed the Task.
-Share Status A radio button set that allows you to choose one of the following Share Statuses for the highlighted Task: Central: Programmer modifies objects in the Workspace directory.
-Others can see changes immediately.
-Task: Roundtable checks out objects to a Task
+Share Status A radio button set that allows you to choose the Share Status for the Task.